ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 }
 ```

 Only keep the last submission's data.
-This section can be removed as soon as the download ABCD-RELEASE-1 has been corrected.
+This section can be removed as soon as the download ABCD-RELEASE-1 has been corrected (seems to be the case now).
 ```r
 for (p in 1:length(tables)) {
     dt = tables[[p]]